Hitler and the Occult

 Hitler and the Occult is a book about Nazi occultism by Ken Anderson.
 It was published by Prometheus Books in 1995.
-It focuses on the relationship between the worlds of Nazism and occultism and to what extent it actually existed; the author Anderson, a freelance journalist and researcher, took a largely skeptical view of the idea that it was a major influence on Nazism.
+It focuses on the relationship between the worlds of Nazism and occultism and to what extent it actually existed; the author Anderson, a freelance journalist and researcher, took a skeptical view of the idea that it was a major influence on Nazism.
+There is a particular focus on debunking the claims of Trevor Ravenscroft in his 1972 book The Spear of Destiny.
+The book received mostly positive reviews.

 Background

-The author, Ken Anderson, is a freelance journalist and researcher.
+The author, Ken Anderson, is an Australian freelance journalist and researcher.
 He had authored prior books, including Extraordinary Coincidences and Coincidences: Accident or Design?; he came at the material from a largely skeptical viewpoint.
 Hitler and the Occult was published in hardcover format by Prometheus Books in 1995.
 Its first edition was 244 pages long, with illustrations.
+A Japanese translation done by Norihide Sawada was published in 1997 by Arechi Shuppansha.

+A National Geographic documentary loosely based on the book, titled Hitler and the Occult, premiered in 2007.

 Contents

-The book analyzes claims of the extent of the interplay between Nazism and occultism; among them, this includes the claims of Trevor Ravenscroft.
-A variety of myths and legends tied Nazism with the occult and mystical.
+The book analyzes claims related to the interplay between Nazism and occultism; a variety of myths and legends tied Nazism with the occult and mystical.
+Anderson has a particular focus on debunking the claims of Trevor Ravenscroft in his 1972 book The Spear of Destiny.

 Anderson is largely skeptical of claims that there was a significance occult influence on the Nazis, including on Hitler himself.
 He acknowledges some connections, such as Heinrich Himmler's obsession with the occult, but said Hitler himself thought these were absurd.
 He notes the Thule Society was tied to Nazism, but argues that they were actually suppressed once Hitler rose to power; similarly, there is no evidence that Hitler ever saw the Holy Lance, or any evidence that his supposed favored astrologer ever met him.
 It lacks a bibliography but contains an index.